alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 $$

-And that's it folks, backpropogation demystified.Next would be to add more layers and more connections and change the notation to represent the place of each weight in each layer so $w^l$ becomes $w^l_{j,k}$
+And that's it folks, backpropagation demystified.Next would be to add more layers and more connections and change the notation to represent the place of each weight in each layer so $w^l$ becomes $w^l_{j,k}$

 ![weightnotation]
 Source : Michael Nielsen: NeuralNetwork and Deep Learning book